Answer reviewed 27 February 2023

 When solid ammonium thiocyanate is reacted with solid barium hydroxide it produces barium thiocyanate, ammonia and water1.

-If the reaction is carried out infrequently as a demonstration, then washing the products down the sink may be acceptable, depending on factors such as the reaction scale and the acceptance limits of the local water authority.
+The barium thiocyanate product is toxic and harmful to the aquatic environment.3 If the reaction is carried out infrequently as a demonstration, then washing the products to waste may be acceptable, depending on factors such as the reaction scale and the acceptance limits of the local water authority.
 If the reaction has been conducted as a class activity, then we suggest that you store the products in a suitably labelled container for disposal by a licenced chemical disposal contractor.
-See our School science suppliers list for contact details of some chemical waste disposal contractors.

 We recommend that schools consider the use of microscale reactions and techniques in the classroom.
 If the activity has been conducted on a microscale, then it would be permissible to dispose of the products to waste water.

-Barium chloride is also classified as a Dangerous Goods class 6.1 Toxic as well as an S6 Scheduled Poison6.
-The products of this reaction can be transferred to a suitably labelled container and stored for collection by a licenced waste disposal contractor.
+Barium chloride is also classified as toxic as well as an S6 Scheduled Poison.6 The products of this reaction can be transferred to a suitably labelled container and stored for collection by a licenced waste disposal contractor.
 Alternatively, the barium ions can be precipitated from solution as barium sulfate by addition of sodium sulfate solution, then collected by filtration and allowed to dry.
 Small quantities of barium sulfate can be disposed of as general waste; larger quantities should be transferred to a labelled container and stored for collection.

 It is important to find out from your local authority regarding what chemical waste is permitted or not permitted to be disposed of to your waste water system.
-A previous answer has links to various state authorities: see organic chemistry
+A previous answer has links to various state authorities.10